ARMmbed/mbed-os-example-mesh-minimal/README.md

         mbed compile -m K64F -t GCC_ARM

-## Important Note (Multi-platform support)
+## Important note (Multi-platform support)

-mbed-OS provides the developer with total control of the device.
-However some defaults are always loaded if the user does not provide proper information regarding them.
-This becomes evident when a user switches among platforms.
-On some platforms a particular pin might be reserved for a particular functionality (depending upon the MCU) which thus cannot be used generally.
-If the ardurino form factor is not available, or the required peripherial is on a different pin, the pins values can be set manually.
-For example, the user can add *"atmel-rf.spi-rst": "D4"* to his/her mbed_app.json file.
+mbed OS provides you with total control of the device.
+However, some defaults are always loaded if you do not provide proper information regarding them.
+This becomes evident when you switch among platforms.
+On some platforms, a particular pin might be reserved for a particular functionality (depending upon the MCU) which thus cannot be used generally.
+If the Ardurino form factor is not available, or the required peripherial is on a different pin, the pins values can be set manually.
+For example, you can add *"atmel-rf.spi-rst": "D4"* to your `mbed_app.json` file.
 This will set the SPI_RST pin to D4 of the GPIO.

 ```json
 {